attack happens when your heart muscle is starved of oxygen-rich

 back to normal as quickly as possible.

-Where can I find more information?
+How can I find out more?